-Released in 2019, this report is about how and why Canada’s climate has changed and what changes are projected for the future.
-Led by Environment and Climate Change Canada, it is the first report to be released as part of Canada in a Changing Climate: Advancing our Knowledge for Action.
+This report is about how and why Canada’s climate has changed and what changes are projected for the future.
+Led by Environment and Climate Change Canada, it was released in 2019.

 Chapter 2